bucto/phplist-plugin-draftmultiplier/README.md

 # phpList DraftMultiplier

-A powerful **phpList** plugin designed to rapidly duplicate a base campaign draft for multiple recipients while personalizing the subject line and footer.
+A powerful **phpList** plugin designed to rapidly duplicate a campaign draft for multiple senders while personalizing the subject line and footer.

 ## Features